What is Radical Mycology?

 In 2009, these ideas and intersection were finally synthesized by Peter in a zine (booklet) entitled Radical Mycology, which was soon sent to various zine libraries and distributors around the world.
 The popularity and the positive feedback that the zine received eventually inspired the two to organize the first Radical Mycology Convergence (RMC) in 2011.
 Modeled after the networked and collaborative structure of mushroom mycelium, RMCs are donation-based events that teach the many skills related to appropriately applied mycology (e.g. low-cost and low-impact mushroom cultivation, safe and effective mycoremediation, and holistic natural medicine creation), while actively building a supportive community of like-minded fungal enthusiasts and environmental protection advocates.
 Since the first four RMCs, a Mycelial Network of mycollaborators has popped up around the country that works to spread the ideas and methods underlying Radical Mycology.

 All over!
 We have presented at universities, book stores, infoshops, community spaces, conferences on food, environmental and social justice issues, as well as at numerous permaculture, mycological, and community building events.
-In 2014, the Radical Mycology Collective made a three-month workshop and event tour across North America to share their knowledge with a wide range of audiences.
+In 2014, folks from Radical Mycology made a three-month workshop and event tour across North America to share their knowledge with a wide range of audiences.
 The group plans to hold similar tours in the future.

 Why is Mycology Important?